w3c/window-management/EXPLAINER.md

   finger is likely to be co-located with the current screen and window, not on the separate target screen.
 - ScreenInfo IDs generally follow patterns of other device information APIs.
-- New affordances for fullscreen requests on `Screens.onchange` events follows precedent of `ScreenOrientation.onchange`, which us not permission gated.
+- A new affordance for fullscreen requests on `Screens.onchange` events follows the precedent of `ScreenOrientation.onchange`, which is not permission gated.

 See
 [security_and_privacy.md](https://github.com/webscreens/window-placement/blob/master/security_and_privacy.md)